drinkataco/media-servarr/charts/jellyfin/README.md

 ## Configuration

-Here is some example of some configuration you may want to override (and include in installation with `-f myvalues.yaml`
+Here are some examples of configuration you may want to override (and include in installation with `-f myvalues.yaml`).

 ### Application Configuration

 By default, base configuration is defined using a ConfigMap - defined by default in `./values.yaml` in `application.config`.
 You can change values in the contents, such as the url base in your custom `values.yaml`

 Jellyfin has multiple config files which we can create ConfigMaps for.
-By default, we manage network.xml and system.xml, but we could also encoding.xml.
+By default, we manage network.xml and system.xml, but we could also add encoding.xml.

 ```yaml
 application: